Arcodiant/StarDocs/docs/index.md

 ## What this site is for

-!!! example inline end "E.g."
+!!! example inline end "e.g."

     - [How do I load ground vehicles onto my ship?](./ships/loading-ground-vehicles.md)
     - [How do I find the spaceport at each city?](./navigation/find-spaceport.md)